Capability Model

 Side A: Interactive Agents (The Face) These are the agents we look at.
 We poke them, and they poke back.
 They are conversational, visual, and present.
 (Examples: Copilot, ChatGPT, GitHub Copilot).

 Side B: Invisible Agents (The Force) Flip the coin.
 These are the agents that look at the world for us.
-They live in the background, monitoring data, waiting for triggers, and acting without us needing to be present.
+They live in the background, watching data, waiting on triggers, and acting when the condition is met, whether or not anyone is at a keyboard.

-How to Choose Your Agent: The 5 Dimensions
+How to Choose Your Agent: The Five Design Axes

 Once you know which side of the coin you’re on, you have to decide how that agent behaves.

 1. Interface: The Conversation vs. The Trigger (UI vs. No-UI) This defines how the engagement begins.
 Interactive Agents rely on Conversational UI: you talk, and it answers.
 Invisible Agents rely on Triggers: a new email arrives, a database updates, or a timer goes off.
-One is designed for human engagement; the other is designed for seamless system integration.
+One is designed for human engagement; the other is designed to plug into systems.

 2. Relationship: The Copilot vs. The Captain (Assistive vs. Autonomous) This defines who holds the steering wheel.
 Assistive agents work with you: they wait for your input to move forward, keeping a human in the loop.
 Autonomous agents work for you: once you give them the goal, they drive themselves, making decisions and executing tasks until the job is done or they hit a guardrail.
-The line is blurring - Copilot Cowork (Frontier Preview) lets M365 Copilot take the wheel for minutes or hours while you steer at checkpoints, occupying a middle ground between Copilot and Captain.
+The line is blurring.
+Delegated work like Copilot Cowork lets a copilot take the wheel for minutes or hours while you steer at checkpoints.
+It occupies a middle ground between Copilot and Captain that the old binary has no word for.

 3. Logic: The Recipe vs. The Chef (Deterministic vs. Non-Deterministic) This defines how the agent thinks.
 Deterministic flows are like a recipe: “If X happens, do Y.” They are rigid, predictable, and 100% accurate, which is perfect for strict compliance tasks.
 Non-Deterministic agents use reasoning.
 You give them a goal (“Plan a travel itinerary”), and they figure out the necessary steps themselves, adding intelligence and adaptability to the process.